-Bateman is rare in the fact that he has only played two seasons in college, but has already proven himself to NFL scouts.
+Bateman’s team may have struggled in 2020, but he played well.
 He is currently projected to be drafted in the first or second round of the 2021 NFL Draft.

 His size and strength will create matchup problems in the NFL.
 He stands at 6-foot-2 and 210 pounds, which is bigger than the average size of a cornerback.
 Bateman has the strength to beat press coverage and sustain blocks in the running game.

 Bateman has great hands.
 He is able to make contested catches at a really good rate because of his strong hands and physicality.
 With his ability to high-point the football, he has a huge advantage over defensive backs.
 From catch-radius to strong hands, Bateman is a pretty reliable target.

 He is an excellent route-runner, who ran a decent amount of routes at Minnesota.
 It all starts with his releases at the line of scrimmage.
 His initial moves, put defensive backs on their heels, which gives him the advantage for the rest of the play.
 Once he needs to make his cut, he gets in and out of his breaks quickly, which can help him create separation.

 While his speed isn’t bad, Bateman won’t be the fastest receiver out there.
 He will likely run a 4.5-second 40-yard dash, which is actually good for his size.
 He has speed to separate when running routes and produce some big plays, but he likely won’t be the fastest player on the field at any point.